SebastianClaesson/sebastianclaesson.github.io/_posts/2022-10-04-AzureDevOpsExtension-Linux.md

 Do you want to provide a Azure Virtual Machine Scale-set template with a Azure DevOps agent that is using a web proxy that can be distributed between departments/teams?
 Will your departments/teams not have access to deploy the agent from the Azure DevOps portal?
-Are you looking to run your Azure DevOps agent behind a unauthenticated/authenticated web proxy?
+Are you looking to run your Azure DevOps agent behind a unauthenticated/authenticated web proxy for traffic destined to the internet?
 Then hopefully this will be a good read for you :)

+As a summary of how the installation and deployment of the Azure DevOps VM Extension:
+1) VM/VMSS has the Azure DevOps Extension deployed to it.
+2) The VM/VMSS will download the extension in a compressed format (zip) from a public Azure Storage Account.
+3) The Extension will run the Handler.sh -enable command and run either AzureRM.py or AzureRM_Python2.py (depending on what Python version is available) to install the DevOps Agent.
+4) AzureRM.py (or AzureRM_Python2.py) will read the settings file (containing the Public and Protected Settings), decrypt the protected settings with the computer certificate available and remove it from the settings file.
+5) AzureRM.py will try to download the Azure DevOps agent zip file and EnableAgent script specified in the Public settings.
+6) The InstallDependecies.sh script will use APT to install missing dependencies.
+6) The Azure DevOps agent installation will start and configure itself according to the scenario specified.

+The log locations for the Azure DevOps VM Extension are:
+- /var/log/azure/Microsoft.VisualStudio.Services.TeamServicesAgentLinux
+- /<agent directory>/_diag (The value for the directory per default is "agent")

 Along with [Björn Sundling](https://bjompen.com/#/) we decided to team up to try and figure out how the [Azure DevOps Pipeline Agent Extension](https://learn.microsoft.com/en-us/azure/devops/pipelines/release/deployment-groups/howto-provision-deployment-group-agents?view=azure-devops) in Azure works, and the different ways of installing the Pipeline agent and configuring settings for it.

-We start by following the example provided on [docs](https://learn.microsoft.com/en-us/azure/devops/pipelines/release/deployment-groups/howto-provision-deployment-group-agents?view=azure-devops#install-the-azure-pipelines-agent-azure-vm-extension-using-an-arm-template) to see how we can configure the Azure VM Extension.

 > The docs article explains how we can configure the Azure DevOps Extension to connect to a deployment group.
 Deployment groups are not the same as Agent pools.